Proactively Monitor Azure Service Retirements with AzRetirementMonitor

 You will need:

-- PowerShell 7.0 or later
+- PowerShell 5.1 or later (both Desktop and Core editions supported)

-- Either Azure CLI or the Az.Accounts PowerShell module for authentication
+- Az.Accounts PowerShell module for authentication

 - Appropriate permissions to read Azure Advisor recommendations